 To fit a crown, the old tooth will need to be drilled down so it's like a small peg the crown will be fixed on to.

-It can take some time for the lab to prepare a new crown, so you probably won't have the crown fitted on the same day.
+It can take some time for the lab to prepare a new crown, so you probably will not have the crown fitted on the same day.

 Fillings are used to repair a hole in a tooth caused by decay.
-The most common type of filling is an amalgam, made from a mixture of metals including mercury, silver, tin, copper and zinc.
+The most common type of filling is an amalgam made from a mixture of metals including mercury, silver, tin and copper.